Here are some key behavioural

 Little Bridges is here to help!

-Kerry is a Paediatric Occupational Therapist with 20 years experience.
+Kerry is a Paediatric Occupational Therapist with 22 years experience.
 She is passionate about working with children and families to support effective participation in everyday activities.
 Kerry has worked extensively with children aged 0-12 years across kindergartens, schools and early intervention centres.
-Kerry is also registered to provide services under The Helping Children with Autism package and Medicare.

 P.Grad.
 Paediatric Occ.
 Therapy